mktcode/openai-tool-runner/README.md

 Maybe I will add more functionality but for now it's just this:

 - A completer that runs a completion.
-You can force it to use tools.
+You can force it to use tools (any or specific).
-- A runner that creates a completer with forced tool use, runs it in a loop and stops when certain tools you sepcify are used.
+- A "free" runner that runs tools, picked by the LLM, until a certain tool has been used.
+- A "straight" runner that forces the tools to be called in the order provided in the toolchain.

-So the runner will never return a normal answer but only tool calls instead.
+So the runners will never return a normal answer but only tool calls instead.
 I found that to be handy when recursivley continuing the completion process and I just give it a tool like "provide_final_answer" and display that input as an answer in the frontend.
-Then it's up to your prompt engineering in the system instructions, to make it generate a useful flow of tool calls.
+Then it's up to your prompt engineering, to make it generate a useful flows of tool calls.
 Can be infinite too, like "Use your tools to browse social media and constantly comment on stuff.".
 I didn't try such things yet but theoretically it should only stop when the context window is full.
 No error handling yet.

 ## Installation